michaljosek/SimpleAgileBoard/README.md

 # SimpleAgileBoard

-Requirements to run on local environment:
+Example requirements and instruction to run on local environment:

-* .NET Core 3.1,
+* .NET Core 3.1 SDK,
 * IIS Express (using Visual Studio)
 * SQL Server
 * npm for Node.js